Grande-Anse, New Brunswick

-Grande-Anse is an unincorporated community in Gloucester County, New Brunswick, Canada.
-It held village status prior to 2023.
+Grande-Anse ([ɡʁɑ̃dɑ̃s]) is a former village in Gloucester County, New Brunswick, Canada.
+It held village status prior to 2023 and is now part of the town of Rivière-du-Nord.

 The community is near the community of Pokeshaw on the shore of Chaleur Bay in the Acadian Peninsula region, 25 km northwest of Caraquet and 45 kilometres east of Bathurst.

-Grande-Anse's tourist attractions include the Grande-Anse beach, and the Popes' Museum.
+Grande-Anse's tourist attractions include the Grande-Anse beach, and the Founding Cultures Museum.

 History

 The village was first settled by Acadian Simon Landry in 1808, and was incorporated in 1968.

 On 1 January 2023, Grande-Anse amalgamated with Bertrand, Maisonnette, Saint-Léolin, and all or part of four local service districts to form the new town of Rivière-du-Nord.
 The community's name remains in official use.